An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Aiming to thwart China, U.S. senator pushes rare earths funding bill.
 U.S. Senator Ted Cruz introduced legislation on Tuesday to help revive the U.S. rare earths industry with tax breaks for mine developers and manufacturers who buy their products, the latest attempt by Washington to break China's control over the strategic sector.
 China is the largest global processor of rare earths, a group of 17 minerals used to make electronics and military equipment.
 Cruz's legislation, if approved, would let mining companies deduct from their tax bill the costs of building rare earths mines, processing facilities and equipment purchases.
 It would also let electronics manufacturers deduct 200 percent of the cost of U.S. rare earth products, including magnets, a measure designed to entice companies to buy fewer of the strategic minerals from China and more from the United States.

-Clearly the bill has a good chance of success following on from the recent success of the S232 uranium bill which took almost 2 years for the successful outcome.
+Clearly, the bill has a good chance of success following on from the recent success of the S232 uranium bill which took almost 2 years for the successful outcome.

 Who wins

-The main winner would be the US rare earths miners/processors, and a smaller win for US rare earths & magnet buyers.
+The main winner would be the US rare earths miners/processors and a smaller win for US rare earths & magnet buyers.
 Australian and Canadian rare earth miners may also benefit.

 A look at some promising US rare earths projects